 10. Knowing a strike or demonstration is always a possibility.

 In France, strikes and demonstrations are extremely common.
-In fact, most studies show that France is consistently the country where people go on strike the most.
+In fact, statistics show that France is consistently the country where people go on strike the most.

 Many strikes and demonstrations are restricted to a particular job or service that may not concern you.
 But transportation strikes are, unfortunately, a regular part of life here – so much so that when you’re planning on taking public transit to an airport or train station, you find yourself regularly checking the news to see if a strike is going to be announced.
 And of course, if there’s not a local public transit strike, you also have to hope that the national trains won’t be involved in one, or the airport, or a particular airline….
 After many years of living in and traveling to and from France, I find myself never taking an estimated arrival or departure time for granted.

 If this seems like a French habit you hope you won’t have to pick up, there is a way to cope.
 Whenever I get mad that there’s a strike, I think about the quality of life in France and remind myself that it probably wouldn’t be so great here (paperasse aside) if French people didn’t stay vigilant and outraged.
 You don’t get all that paid vacation and access to cheap, wonderful cheeses – not to mention things like free or affordable education and medical care — without some protests and strikes (or even full-blown revolutions).

 Of course, your native culture – and you as an individual – play a part in the habits you might find odd or adopt.
 If you’ve spent a lot of time in France, what are some French habits and customs you’ve picked up?